-In a $71 billion-dollar deal, Disney acquired 21st Century Fox, and with that, it also doubled its stake in Hulu, bringing it from 30% to 67%, thus giving The Walt Disney Company full control over Hulu.
-This move enabled Disney to strengthen its position in the streaming industry further, to take over Netflix.
+In a $71 billion-dollar deal, Disney acquired 21st Century Fox, and with that, it also doubled its stake in Hulu, bringing it from 30% to 67%, thus giving The Walt Disney Company complete control over Hulu.
+This move enabled Disney to further strengthen its position in the streaming industry to take over Netflix.
 Therefore, Hulu is part of the Walt Disney Company media empire.

 More about the Hulu business model